OpenJVS/OpenJVS/docs/hat-quickstart.md

 Now you need to tell OpenJVS how to communicate with JVS.

-If you're on a Pi4
+If you're on a Pi4:

 ```
 DEVICE_PATH /dev/ttyAMA1
 ```

-If you're on a Pi3
+If you're on a Pi3:

 ```
 DEVICE_PATH /dev/ttyAMA0
 ```

+Save the file and exit the editor.

 Finally make OpenJVS start on boot